sidlamsal/ConnectFour/README.md

 ## Instructions to Download

 1. Visit the website at the URL https://github.com/sidlamsal/ConnectFour/tree/main/C4V3.
 Here, you will see a list of files created for the Connect Four game.
-Download the following three files:
+Download the following files:
    - C4Client.java
    - C4Server.java
    - C4Game.java